-- "RELINQUISH OR RELINQUISHMENT" means the voluntary surrender of custody of a child or youth to the department, an agency, or prospective adoptive parents, per RCW 26.33.020. - "RESIDENTIAL CARE" is a generic term for group care, residential treatment, and treatment foster care. - "RESIDENTIAL TREATMENT SERVICES": See "After-Care Services," "Continuum of Care," "Group Care," In-Home Services," "Residential Care," "Staffed Treatment Foster Care," and "Treatment Foster Care." - "RUNAWAY" is a juvenile who leaves and remains away from home without parental permission.
-(This definition is taken from "The Runaway and Homeless Youth Act".)"SAFE" child means children are considered safe when there is no present danger or impending danger threats or the caregiver's protective capacities control all known safety threats. - "SAFE HAVEN (Safety of Newborn Children Act)" Allows a parent to transfer (abandon) a newborn anonymously and without criminal liability at a hospital emergency room, fire station or federally designated rural health clinic if open and personnel are present to accept the child. - "SAFETY THRESHOLD" means the criteria that must be met in the family's situation to determine that a vulnerable child is unsafe.
-Criteria include threats to safety that 1) are observable and specific, 2) immediate or near future, 3) out of control, 4) have the potential for severe impacts, there is a vulnerable child 5) there is a vulnerable child. - "SECURE FACILITY" means a crisis residential center, or portion thereof, that has locking doors, locking windows, or a secured perimeter, designed and operated to prevent a child from leaving without permission of the facility staff.
-RCW 13.32A.030 - "SERIOUS INJURY" of a child client is an injury requiring professional and medical treatment (beyond first aid). - "SERVICE AGREEMENT" means a formal written description of services to be provided or performed.
-Agreements are developed by the social worker with the parent and/or the court and any child over age 13 who is to receive or participate in services. - "SEX TRAFFICKING" means the recruitment, harboring, transportation, provision, or obtaining, patronizing, or soliciting of a person for the purpose of a commercial sex act. - "SEX TRAFFICKING VICTIM" (Commercially Sexually Exploited Child) means any child or youth over whom the State/Tribal agency has responsibility for placement, care, or supervision and who the agency has reasonable cause to believe is, or is at risk or being, a sex trafficking victim (including children for whom an agency has an open case file but who have not been removed from the home, children who have run away from foster care and who have not attained 18 years of age or such older age as the State has elected under section 475(8) of this the Act, and youth who are not in foster care but are receiving services under this section.
+"RELINQUISH OR RELINQUISHMENT" means the voluntary surrender of custody of a child or youth to the department, an agency, or prospective adoptive parents, per RCW 26.33.020.

+"RESIDENTIAL CARE" is a generic term for group care, residential treatment, and treatment foster care.

+"RUNAWAY" is a juvenile who leaves and remains away from home without parental permission.
+(This definition is taken from "The Runaway and Homeless Youth Act".)"SAFE" child means children are considered safe when there is no present danger or impending danger threats or the caregiver's protective capacities control all known safety threats.

+"SAFE HAVEN (Safety of Newborn Children Act)" Allows a parent to transfer (abandon) a newborn anonymously and without criminal liability at a hospital emergency room, fire station or federally designated rural health clinic if open and personnel are present to accept the child.

+"SAFETY THRESHOLD" means the criteria that must be met in the family's situation to determine that a vulnerable child is unsafe.
+Criteria include threats to safety that 1) are observable and specific, 2) immediate or near future, 3) out of control, 4) have the potential for severe impacts, there is a vulnerable child 5) there is a vulnerable child.

+"SERIOUS INJURY" of a child client is an injury requiring professional and medical treatment (beyond first aid).

+"SERVICE AGREEMENT" means a formal written description of services to be provided or performed.
+Agreements are developed by the social worker with the parent and/or the court and any child over age 13 who is to receive or participate in services.

+"SEX TRAFFICKING" means the recruitment, harboring, transportation, provision, or obtaining, patronizing, or soliciting of a person for the purpose of a commercial sex act.

+"SEX TRAFFICKING VICTIM" (See also Commercially Sexually Exploited Child) means any children or youth that the state or tribal agency has responsibility for placement and care authority and who the agency has reasonable cause to believe is or is at risk of being, a sex trafficking victim, this includes children or youth:

+- The agency has an open case for, but they:

+- Have not been removed from their home.

+- Are missing from foster care and have not attained age 18 or such older age as the state has elected under section Social Security Act §475(9) of this the Act.

+• Who are not in foster care, but are receiving services under section Social Security Act \$475(9).